slugbyte/www.slugbyte.com/src/components/blog/needy-for-speedy/index.md

 After hashing out all the Object creation implementations, I made a function `testSpeed` for testing the speed of a synchronous javascript function. `testSpeed` has the following args.
 * `cb` - a function who's speed gunna' be test
 * `iterations` - the number of times `cb` should get executed per **run**
-    * defaulting to `1048576` -- just an arbitrary large number
+    * defaulting to `1048576` -- just an arbitrarily large number
 * `runs` - the number of times you want to collect how many milliseconds elapsed while executing `cb` `iterations` times.
     * defaulting to `10`
 ``` js